The 7 Most Common Shopify Design Mistakes That Could Kill Your Sales

 Take your time to write content.

-And then proofread it a gazillion times to rectify the errors.
+And then proofread it a gazillion times or use an online proofreader to rectify the errors.

 Make Shopify Design Mistakes a Thing of the Past